Table of Contents

 Getting around Sri Lanka in your solo travel is pretty easy (It might not be the epitome of luxury), with a large number of possibilities depending on the buying power.

-Air-Sri Lanka airlines are the leading airline that connects Sri Lanka to the rest of the world, if you have flexible travel plan you can secure a damn cheap flight between Colombo and major countries in the world (India, Australia, England, Australia, Thailand etc. ).
+Air-Sri Lanka airlines are the leading airline that connects Sri Lanka to the rest of the world, if you have a flexible travel plan you can secure a damn cheap flight between Colombo and major countries in the world (India, Australia, England, Australia, Thailand etc. ).

 Bus – Bus quality varies from region to region.
 Long haul routes have good buses with comfort, but you will not find sleeper variety here.
 Buses are available in 2 flavours.
 Buses without air-conditioning and buses with air-conditioning.
 Try to stick to buses with air-conditioning because it is very warm hear and especially for the foreigner it might be unbearable when the buses are fully packed it might make even warmer.